Open-reSource/openresource.dev/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/) with a clear title and description against the `main` branch.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE) (if it includes code changes) and under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) (if it includes content changes).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE) (if it includes code changes) and under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (if it includes content changes).

 ## License

 By contributing your code, you agree to license your contribution under the [MIT License](../LICENSE).
-By contributing to the documentation, you agree to license your contribution under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+By contributing to the documentation, you agree to license your contribution under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).